 Ammonia is the main reason all of this happens to your hair and thus the smell.
 No matter how much that smell is covered using artificial fragrances but it continues to remain in your hair.

-How many times should I wash hair after applying dye?
+How many times should I wash my hair after applying dye?

 You can usually get semi-permanent ones out after 1 wash if you follow the steps clearly.
 The permanent ones may take a few weeks until they are ready to be washed off.